Thursday, August 20, 2015

 Chantal Contouri, who played a supporting role in Snapshot a year earlier, does a fine job as the frightened and confused Kate, and both David Hemmings and Shirley Cameron are superb as the cult leaders with differing points of view (Henry Silva, who was brought in to help Thirst appeal to an American audience, is wasted in a small role, though he does have a cool scene towards the end of the movie).
 And keep an eye out for Robert Thompson (he played the title character in Patrick) as a cult member, and Chris Milne (the boyfriend in Felicity) as one of the compound's many “donors”.

-Unfortunately, the first half of the film, which is chock full of backroom meetings and discussions on how to convince Kate to stick around, was a bit too dry for my tastes (at times, it was downright boring).
-What’s more, the movie never explores its basic premise (Vampirism as big business) as deeply as it could have (the actual vampire sequences are few and far between).
-Though well-acted, Thirst is ultimately a missed opportunity.
+Unfortunately, the first half of the film, which is chock full of backroom meetings and discussions on how to convince Kate to stick around, is a bit too dry for my tastes (at times, it was downright boring).
+What’s more, the movie never fully explores its basic premise (Vampirism as big business) as deeply as it could have (the actual vampire sequences are few and far between).
+Though well-acted, Thirst proved ultimately to be a missed opportunity.

 1 comment: